 The homologation form of the cage must specify how and where this information is indicated, and the purchasers must receive a numbered certificate corresponding to this.
 Any modification to a homologated or certified safety cage is forbidden.
 To be considered as a modification, any process made to the cage by machining, welding, that involves a permanent modification of the material or the safety cage.
-All repairs to a homologated or certified safety cage or with his approval.
+All repairs to a homologated or certified safety cage, damaged after an accident must be carried out by the manufacturer of the Safety Cage or with his approval.

-- 11.2.3 Tubes must not carry fluids or any other item. - 11.2.4 The safety cage must not unduly impede the entry or exit of the driver and co-driver.
+11.2.3 Tubes must not carry fluids or any other item.

+11.2.4 The safety cage must not unduly impede the entry or exit of the driver and co-driver.

-The cars must have lateral openings in the safety cage allowing the exit of the driver and possible co- drivers.
+The cars must have lateral openings in the safety cage allowing the exit of the driver and possible co-drivers.
 The dimensions of these openings must be such that it is possible to fit into them a rectangle at least 500 mm wide and 500 mm high, measured vertically, the corners of which may be rounded with a maximum radius of 150 mm.